amotts/MISTI-AIMS-2024/ReefScanDeep_Altitude/readme.md

 The data was read from the logfiles and compiled into a custom class in python to allow for processing.
 Filtering was attempted with gaussian, lowpass, and kalman filters.
 Additional functionalities to discard single extreme values were implemented.
 A realtime implimentation of the Kalman filter was implemented as another python object class and applied to generate a flight paths using inputted control conditions.
 Collisions with the ground can then be detected and tallied.

+Forward look capabilities was designed to mimic if there was a ping sonar mounted on the vehicle at specified angle, allowing ground data to be generated in advance of the vehicle.
+First implimentation of this assumes a fixed angle of the vehicle body and thus the sonar.
+All values are calculated in absolute coordinates from the starting position of the vehicle.
+Actual implementation will either need relative position to the vehicle or vehicle will need to track it's position relative to the "fixed" origin that is set. e.g. the sonar will give a range.
+The angle will be known from the mounting angle and vehicle angle and thus a relative depth and distance from the vehicle can be established.
+Either the ground will need to constantly move towards the vehicle in relative or the vehicle will need to move relative to the static ground.

 I did my best to commend and provide documentation throughout the files, especially when defining class methods and functions, but not everything is fully explained and might still have some quirks and hardcodes.

 ## Method